sleepingkingstudios/rspec-sleeping_king_studios/DEVELOPMENT.md

 ### Planned Features

 - Add #have_constant matcher.
+- Add #have_predicate matcher.
 - Add shared examples for 'should have constant', 'should have immutable constant'
+- Add shared examples for 'should have predicate'
-- Add shared examples for 'should not have reader/writer/property'
+- Add shared examples for 'should not have reader/writer'
 - Add shared examples for #belongs_to, #has_one, #has_many, #embedded_in, #embeds_one, #embeds_many.
 - Add shared examples for core ActiveModel validations.